Ramen Soup Recipe (gluten free)Updated: July 26, 2018 Soup Recipes For Dinner, Vegetarian Soup Recipes

 The Problem with Commercial Ramen Soup

-The main issue with factory produced ramen noodle soup brands is that they are typically made by flash frying the cooked noodles.
+The main issue with factory produced ramen noodle soup brands is that the processing involves flash frying the cooked noodles.
 A few brands apparently air dry the noodle blocks.
 However, the consumer must take the time to contact the manufacturer to determine which processing method was used.
 Not many folks will bother to do that!

 In addition, the peer-reviewed Journal of Nutrition published a study in 2014 warning that those who consume ramen noodles as little as two times per week are at skyrocketing odds of developing metabolic syndrome with its host of prominent symptoms: obesity (particularly excess abdominal fat), diabetes, heart disease, and stroke (2).